intelligent-environments-lab/bleed-orange-measure-iaq/references/project_posting_hardware.md

 ## Qualifications

+### Required

-Basic knowledge and interest in indoor air quality is a must
+* Basic knowledge and interest in indoor air quality

-Willingness to learn and work with commerical air quality sensing devices is a must
+* Willingness to learn and work with commerical air quality sensing devices
+* Familiarity with UT Invention Works
+* Willingness to perform routine inspections of the devices once installed

+### Preferred

-Basic programming knowledge (Python recommended) and comfortable with working with large datasets is not necessary, but useful/helpful
+* Basic programming knowledge (Python recommended) and comfortable with working with large datasets
+* Willingness to travel to Pickle Research Campus to conduct calibration experiments
+* Laser cutting training from UT Invention Works
+* 3D printing training from UT Invention Works

 ## Project Timeline